5 Minute Read

-Here are five change order best practices that you should be implementing to ensure your change order processes aren’t bringing your company down:
+In this article, we'll discuss five change order best practices that you should be implementing to ensure your change order processes aren’t bringing your company down.

 It all starts with a very important agreement placed in writing: a contract.
 Whether it’s payment arrangements, how to communicate and finalize changes or time to complete a job, a contract review will help both parties better understand the scope of work; creating less frustration, confusion and, ultimately, lowers the risk of a lawsuit in the long run.

 The simplest way to head off change order related problems is for the parties to address the issue in the construction contract with direct, detailed provisions that everyone agrees to.
 It’s far better to tackle this potentially sensitive topic before construction begins than when a change is urgently needed and there’s no process in place to handle it.
 While negotiations over this part of the contract might be fraught, change requests are likely to arise at some point, and you’ll be prepared with a clearly defined process when they do.